top of page

 Behind every SALT paddle are two dads who've convinced themselves that swapping steady paychecks for late-night paddle-making sessions is a completely reasonable life choice.

 Meet John and Tom.
-SALT is a two-person operation by design.
 No departments.
 No layers.
+Just some paddle nerds trying to make the best paddles possible.
 When you talk to SALT, you’re talking to the same people who design the paddles, test them, argue about them, and refuse to ship them until they feel right.

-John is the one who thought, “I’ll just make one paddle,” and somehow ended up with a basement that looks suspiciously like a paddle R&D black site.
-Tom is the voice of reason - which helps, even if it doesn’t always prevent questionable decisions.
-Between the two of us, there’s a lot of coffee, a lot of epoxy, and an unhealthy attachment to getting details right.
+John is the one who thought, “I’ll just make one paddle,” and somehow ended up with a basement that looks like a paddle R&D black site.
+Tom is the voice of reason - which is essential, even if it doesn’t always prevent John from adding too much foam, or scrapping a promising prototype because it sounds "weird" (true story).
+Between the two, there’s a lot of epoxy, carbon fiber splinters, and an unhealthy attachment to getting details right.

 Our business plan is refreshingly simple: we’ll keep making badass paddles, run a company that doesn’t slowly kill us, and maybe help a few people discover that a 44-by-20 rectangle and a plastic ball can turn a bad day around.